Principles of the Bow Drill

 Overview of the Bow Drill

 The drill is twisted into the bow cord and secured between the hearth board (at the bottom) and the bearing block (at the top.)
 The pointed end of the drill fits into a hole in the bearing block and the blunt end onto the hearth board, close to the edge of the board (facing you.)
 Downward pressure is applied on the bearing block.
 I keep the setup secure by placing my foot on the hearth board and securing my arm which is holding the bearing block tightly against my shin (or knee) as shown.
-The bow is steadily moved backwards and forwards starting slow then increasing in speed, making the drill rotate and rub against the hearth board causing friction.
-A "pie slice" notch is cut in the burnt depression being formed by the drill on the hearth board, where a small pile of black charred dust collects underneath onto the ember tray.
-The dust (hopefully!) becomes so hot that it eventually ignites and begins to smoulder, this ember is then added to the tinder and blown until it bursts into flames!
+The bow is steadily moved backwards and forwards starting slow then increasing in speed (but you don't need to go furious), making the drill rotate and rub against the hearth board causing friction.
+A "V" notch is cut in the burnt depression formed by the drill on the hearth board, where dust collects onto the ember tray and fills the notch and the bottom of the drill will further heat the dust.
+Hopefully the dust eventually ignites and begins to smoulder, this ember (or embryonic fire!) is then added to the tinder bundle and breathed into fire!

 See below for more information on the principles and see Method for step by step instructions of using the Bow Drill.